miogasuki/PotatoVN/project-info-galgamemanager.md

 *   **`Models/BgTasks/PvnSyncTask.cs`**: Responsible for the background synchronization logic with `GalgameManager.Server`.
 The `UploadGame` method within this class constructs the `GalgameUpdateDto` (from the generated `PotatoVN.Client.Model` namespace) to send updates to the server.
 When `PvnUploadProperties.PlayTime` is flagged, it includes `PlayCount`, `TotalPlayTime`, and the `PlayedTime` dictionary (converted to a list of `PlayLogDto`).
 *   **`Behaviors/`**: Contains custom UI behaviors that can be attached to XAML elements to add specific functionalities or modify their behavior without extensive code-behind.
 *   **`Enums/`**: Defines enumeration types used throughout the client application for representing sets of named constants (e.g., game status, filter types, page identifiers).
     *   `KeyValues.cs`: Contains constant strings for settings keys.
-The `CustomTextFileExtensions` key has been added here.
+Keys like `MagpieTotalSwitch`, `MagpiePath`, `MagpieHotkeys`, and `AlwaysEnableMagpie` are defined here for Magpie integration settings.
+The `CustomTextFileExtensions` key has also been added.
     *   `Enums/PotatoVN/PvnUploadProperties.cs`: Defines the `PvnUploadProperties` flags enum used to control which parts of a `Galgame` object are synchronized with the server.
 *   **`Styles/`**: May contain XAML resource dictionaries defining common styles and templates for UI controls, ensuring a consistent look and feel. (e.g., `Resource.xaml`)
 *   **`Usings.cs`**: Often used in newer C# projects for global using directives to reduce boilerplate in individual files.